2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 • Perez in jeopardy despite signing a two-year extension

 But since then, Perez’s form has taken a downward turn.
-He hasn’t been on the podium since the Chinese Grand Prix in April, has made error after error, most recently in his home race where he qualified 18th and finished in last place.
-The gap in qualifying pace to his team-mate is the largest of all the F1 grid, and Red Bull is now third behind McLaren and Ferrari in the constructors’ championship.
+He hasn’t been on the podium since the Chinese Grand Prix in April and has made mistake after mistake.
+He started 18th in his home race and finished in last place.
+Then, in Qatar, starting from the pitlane, he failed to react to the green light indicating the start of the race The gap in qualifying pace to his team-mate is the largest of all the F1 grid, and Red Bull is set to finish third behind McLaren and Ferrari in the constructors’ championship.

 Related article